 Teacher-Centered Approach to Learning

-Teachers are the main authority figure in this model.
-Students are viewed as “empty vessels” whose primary role is to passively receive information (via lectures and direct instruction) with an end goal of testing and assessment.
-It is the primary role of teachers to pass knowledge and information onto their students.
-In this model, teaching and assessment are viewed as two separate entities.
-Student learning is measured through objectively scored tests and assessments.
+Taken to its most extreme interpretation, teachers are the main authority figure in a teacher-centered instruction model.
+Students are viewed as “empty vessels” who passively receive knowledge from their teachers through lectures and direct instruction, with an end goal of positive results from testing and assessment.
+In this style, teaching and assessment are viewed as two separate entities; student learning is measured through objectively scored tests and assessments.

 Student-Centered Approach to Learning